photels/photels.github.io/info-english.md

 # Welcome to P-Hotels Brattøra
 *[Trykk her for norsk versjon](/info-norwegian)*

+## Roof terrace
+Drop by our built-in roof terrace at the 3rd floor.
+From our terrace we have an amazing view over the fjord, Munkholmen, the fortress, Nidarosdomen and the amazing pier in Trondheim.

+Enjoy all of this in the warmth with something good to drink.

+It is not allowed to bring your own alcohol up to the roof terrasse.

 ## Breakfast
 A breakfast package can be pre-purchased in the reception.
 Please contact the reception the night before to reserve a breakfast package.